 I don’t want to be like everyone else.
 I want to believe there is a greater plan for me.
 I want to believe my faith is enough to get me through this life successfully.

-Then the chains of the matrix, bolted into this matrix we’ve created for ourselves, pull me down to the ground.
+Then the chains of the matrix, bolted into this world we’ve created for ourselves, pull me down to the ground.

 The life of faith is not easy, folks.
 Envy me for the freedom I have given myself, not for the life I have chosen.
 Believing in a higher power is a lonely life.
 There is no owner’s manual.
 There’s no tech support number to reach in order to get the answers.

-When you doubt, there is no way to find your way out of the dark except for the light the radiates from inside of yourself.
+When you doubt, there is no way to find your way out of the dark except for the light that radiates from inside of yourself.

 Don’t worry, friends.
 I am not having a spiritual crisis.
-I’m just reminded of the prophets who did, though.
+I am reminded of the prophets who did, though.

 First in my mind and on this list is the Prophet Abraham, the one who was about to kill his son because God asked him to prove his faith.
-Fortunately, God held his knife-weilding hand back before it plunged into Isaac.
+Fortunately, an Angel held his knife-weilding hand back before it plunged into Isaac.

 Although I may be considered blasphemous, I contend that even Jesus, himself, had questions.
-In the Garden of Gethsemane, as the clock wound down to his final conflicts, Jesus questioned himself, “Father, if you are willing, take this cup from me.”
-His faith was strong enough to add what he knew was the truth — but thy will be done.
+In the Garden of Gethsemane, as the minutes ticked down to his final conflict, Jesus questioned himself, “Father, if you are willing, take this cup from me.”
+His faith was strong enough to add what he knew was the truth — but “thy will be done.”
 He knew that no matter what he wanted, there was no way his own will would be greater than God’s.

-Then there’s the Book of Job, the story of the faithful man who is driven to question God because of his own pain and suffering.
+Then there’s the Book of Job, the story of the faithful man who is pushed to question God because of his own pain and suffering.

-“Seriously,” said naysayer would begin, “God won’t mind if you don’t go to church on Sunday,” or “Aw, come on.
+“Seriously,” said naysayer would begin, “God won’t mind if you do this … [insert your own demon here],” or “Aw, come on.
 God doesn’t really care if you eat pork,” or “My God would never tell a mother to leave her (grown) children to follow a path she thinks leads toward Him.”

-Fortunately for me, my faith is still strong, but I know there will come a time when doubt will chip away at the rock that sits at the base of my house of belief.
+Fortunately for me, my faith is still strong, but I am always prepared for the times when doubt chips away at the rock that sits at the base of my house of belief.